jellyfin/jellyfin-roku/.github/ISSUE_TEMPLATE/bug_report.md

 ## Connection Information

 - Is server local or remote?
-- Is server connection http or https?
+- Is server connection HTTP or HTTPS?

 ## Additional context
 <!-- Add any other context about the problem here. -->